3D printers can create harmful fumes

 - ESD – PETG + carbon-based conductive additives

-First up we have the amount of particle emissions created by the different filaments.
+First up, we have the amount of particle emissions created by the different filaments.
 The measurements were taken with two different devices, and thus two different sized scales.
-The number of particulate created between 0,3 – 10 µm was relatively low:
+The number of particulates created between 0,3 – 10 µm was relatively low:

-Because of their small size, particles on the order of 10 micrometers or less (coarse particulate matter, PM10) can penetrate the deepest part of the lungs such as the bronchioles or alveoli.
-When asthmatics are exposed to these conditions it can trigger bronchoconstriction.3
+Because of their small size, particles on the order of 10 micrometers or fewer (coarse particulate matter, PM10) can penetrate the deepest part of the lungs, such as the bronchioles or alveoli.
+When asthmatics are exposed to these conditions, it can trigger bronchoconstriction.3

-Especially long-term exposure to these particulates should be avoided, which is why it is commonly recommended running 3D printers only in well ventilated areas.
+Especially, long-term exposure to these particulates should be avoided, which is why it is commonly recommended to run 3D printers only in well-ventilated areas.
 That is the easiest method of reducing the total number of particulates in the air, and also the cheapest.
-There are a number of alternatives, such as running the 3D printer in an enclosure or filtering either the air inside the enclosure or the room the 3D printer is located in through an air filtration system.
+There are several alternatives, such as running the 3D printer in an enclosure or filtering either the air inside the enclosure or the room the 3D printer is located in through an air filtration system.

 The main exposure to UFPs is through inhalation.
 Owing to their size, UFPs are considered to be respirable particles.
 Contrary to the behaviour of inhaled PM10 and PM2.5, ultrafine particles are deposited in the lungs, where they have the ability to penetrate tissue and undergo interstitialization, or to be absorbed directly into the bloodstream — and therefore are not easily removed from the body and may have immediate effect.
 Exposure to UFPs, even if components are not very toxic, may cause oxidative stress, inflammatory mediator release, and could induce heart disease, lung disease, and other systemic effects.2

 These types of particulates are more difficult to filter from air due to their size, but HEPA filters can still reduce their numbers, especially when recycling the contaminated air through the filter medium repeatedly.4